4473 Sunset Drive,

+In 1980 it was taken over by Mike Thomas and became a revival house.
 It was refurbished by Landmark Theatres in the early-1980’s, and it was at this time that the Egyptian style paybox was installed on the sidewalk entrance and the theatre began playing mainly off-circuit movies.
 But this closed in June 1985 when Landmark didn’t renew their lease.

 It remained closed for several years until in the early-1990’s it was beautifully restored and reopened for mainstream movies in around 1998.

-Alongside its elegant Spanish style facade, the interior is the true stunner in an Egyptian style at this old single screen palace in the Los Feliz section of Los Angeles.
+Alongside its elegant Spanish style façade, the interior is the true stunner in an Egyptian style at this old single screen palace in the Los Feliz section of Los Angeles.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.